Embrace Autumn with These 10 Pittsburgh Fall Festivals

 Pittsburgh Silent Film Festival

 It may just be me, but the change to cooler weather makes me want to indulge in old movies and films.
 The scarier, the better.
 The inaugural Pittsburgh Silent Film Festival will feature screenings of films throughout the Pittsburgh area while musicians provide a corresponding live score.
-This year features some particularly creepy films like the clown haven of He Who Gets Slapped.
+This year features some particularly creepy films like The Unholy Three (1925) featuring side show act conmen, and the original The Phantom of the Opera (1925).

 Confluence PumpkinFest